AnonymityDataRelease/PivotsCR/README.md

 # PivotsCR
-We released the used QALD data and code for the paper entitled "Pivots-based Candidate Retrieval for Cross-lingual Entity Linking"
+We released the used QALD data and code for the paper entitled "Pivots-based Candidate Retrieval for Cross-lingual Entity Linking".
 # QALD Data
-The original QALD 4-9 dataset is available [here](https://github.com/ag-sc/QALD).
+The original QALD 4-9 datasets are available [here](https://github.com/ag-sc/QALD).

-The used **Knowledge Base** is  DBpedia 2016-10.
+We processed these datasets for cross-lingual entity linking task.
+We merged multilingual QALD 4-9 data, and then extracted examples which can be execute on knowledge base.
+In this paper, the used **Knowledge Base** is DBpedia 2016-10.
 Please download the KB from this [link](https://wiki.dbpedia.org/downloads-2016-10).

-We processed this dataset for cross-lingual entity linking task, and result files are in **QALD_data** folder:
+The result files are in **QALD_data** folder:
-  - **QALD_multilingual4-9.json**: we merged multilingual QALD 4-9 data, and then extracted examples which can be execute on DBpedia 2016-10.
-This file can be used for cross-lingual entity linking and cross-lingual question answering over knowledge base.
+  - **QALD_multilingual4-9.json**: This file can be used for cross-lingual entity linking and cross-lingual question answering over knowledge base.
   - **QALD_XEL folder**.
 We extracted data for cross-lingual entity linking spanning eight languages.
 Below are sevearl examples:
  ```ruby
     # an example in QALD_XEL/qald_de.json